Document Type : Case Report

 Discussion

 Some problems like Peyronie's disease, trauma, or having previous surgery can have resulted in acquired curvature of the penis (6).
-In our 23 years old patient with no history of trauma or related disease despite having an erection, was not able to do coitus because his penis bent.
+Our 23 years old patient with no history of trauma or related disease, despite having an erection, was unable to do coitus because his penis bent.

-The abnormality of penis cavernosa ranges from congenital disease to acquired disease such as Peyronies disease, trauma, etc. The first and straight treatment for our patient was using the penile prosthesis.
-But with considering the underlying pathology of our patient we decided to perform a new surgery technique.
-To increase the strength of tunica albuginea, we used vascular mesh instead if allograft material because we need to cover the large surface of the cavernous.
-Although using vascular meshes may have the same complication as penile prosthesis such as the possibility of infection but still, normal erection function remains intact.
-The result of our novel treatment is promising with significant benefit for the patient.
+The abnormality of penis cavernosa ranges from congenital to acquired diseases such as Peyronies disease, trauma, etc. The first and straight treatment for our patient was using the penile prosthesis.
+But considering the underlying pathology of our patient, we decided to perform a new surgery technique.
+To increase the strength of tunica albuginea, we used vascular mesh instead of allograft material because we needed to cover the large surface of the cavernous.
+Although using vascular meshes may have the same complication as penile prostheses, such as the possibility of infection, normal erection function remains intact.
+The result of our novel treatment is promising, with significant benefits for the patient.

-The plication procedures for Peyronie's disease and some other penile deformities are suggested as well (7-9).
-Implanting penile prosthesis as a new type of paired sponge-filled silicon prostheses can be another treatment surgical strategy (10, 11).
-In our case, the plication procedures were not effective and the surgeon was made to think about another surgical method.
-We choose to place multiple vascular meshes in which the mechanism of its action is partially the same as implanting a penile prosthesis.
-The result of our novel treatment strategy was completely satisfying with no remaining complications for the patient.
+The plication procedures for Peyronie's disease and some other penile deformities are also suggested (7-9).
+Implanting penile prosthesis as a new type of paired sponge-filled silicon prosthesis can be another treatment surgical strategy (10, 11).
+In our case, the plication procedures were ineffective, and the surgeon was made to think about another surgical method.
+We choose to place multiple vascular meshes where the mechanism of its action is partially the same as implanting a penile prosthesis.
+The result of our novel treatment strategy was completely satisfying, with no remaining complications for the patient.
 In comparison to the prosthesis, the expenses of meshes are lower.
-More than that if the prosthesis is the inflatable one the patients will be dependent on some accessory instrument and the self-confidence of patients decreases (12).
+More than that, if the prosthesis is the inflatable one, the patients will be dependent on some accessory instrument, and their self-confidence of patients will decrease (12).
 Meshes are suggested as the treatment strategy before the prosthesis.
-That means if meshes do not work the final surgery substitution method can be prosthesis but if the prosthesis failed the other substitute is not available.
+That means if meshes do not work, the final surgery substitution method can be a prosthesis, but if the prosthesis fails, the other substitute is unavailable.

-So there are some difficulties connected to the other surgical methods like infectious complications involving placement of a penile prosthesis (13, 14).
-One-year follow-up of our case after established that using of multiple vascular meshes had not any complications like inflatable or infection.
+So there are some difficulties connected to the other surgical methods, like infectious complications involving the placement of a penile prosthesis (13, 14).
+One-year follow-up of our case after establishing that using multiple vascular meshes had no complications like inflatable or infection.
 We suggested this method with high efficacy and safety in patients like our case.
-After a one-year follow-up of our patient he had does not have any complications.
-After a one-year follow-up of our patient he had does not have any complications.
+After a one-year follow-up of our patient, he did not have any complications.
+After a one-year follow-up of our patient, he did not have any complications.

 Conclusions